 What Is Plantar Fasciitis?

 Plantar Fasciitis is a progressive condition that affects the main ligament spanning the heel, arch and ball area of your foot.
 This stretchy, flexible ligament is called the Plantar Fascia.
-You can think of the Plantar Fascia as the “spring in your step” that is designed to bear weight and absorb the impact of walking, running, and jumping.
+You can think of the Plantar Fascia as the “spring in your step”, like a trampoline that is designed to bear weight and absorb the impact of walking, running, and jumping.

 Plantar Fasciitis develops when this ligament is damaged or strained, compromising its ability to bear weight and distribute impact.
 The result is heel pain (also known as “calcaneus pain.”)

 Recommended for You:

 Plantar Fasciitis is most often caused by strain, injury, or overuse that results in micro-injuries and small tears to the Plantar Fascia ligament.
 If left untreated, these tiny tears and injuries gradually erode the Plantar Fascia’s ability to properly distribute weight and absorb impact.
 In response to this trauma, the body may form tiny calcium deposits, known as Heel Spurs, in an attempt to support the compromised arch.
 As these sharp deposits grow, they can dig into the soft, fatty tissue that cushions your heel, causing sore heels and inflammation.